 Not great for anyone starting out with Print on Demand suppliers as one of the advantages is no stock holding commitment.

 We are on the TeeSpring mailing list, but that’s about as far as we got with these guys, because like Bonfire, you needed to set and meet a sales commitment with them.
 Their delivery options also seemed slightly slower than competitors.
 And their user experience to set-up and upload designs was pretty painful.

 Teepublic did at least seem to offer good margins, from around 11% to 30%, and we got as far as setting up an account with them.
-Though if you do search it out, you’ll find there’s only currently two (not great) products there.
+Though if you do search it out, you’ll find there’s only currently two (not great) products to choose from.

 We found the upload and usability of the site not great.
 And it didn’t really add or differentiate from the four Print on Demand suppliers we currently go with.

 In addition, they frequently run major price promotions (like 50% off).
 So those attractive margins aren’t quite as great when your dollars earned per item sold drops by the promotion %. (also check out our article on whether price discounts are a good or bad idea).

 Again, we have an account with Threadless.
 We’re on their mailing list and they seem to offer decent margins.
 But, like Teepublic they run very deep price promotions.
 So, even a quick look today has all tees at $18 for example.